-Dim-witted tow truck sidekick Mater takes the lead in Pixar's 12th, as a convoluted spy plot gets in the way of this sequel that aimed to expand the universe of "Cars."
-It also left a litany of unanswered questions as to how this universe works.
-For starters, who or what are the buses and taxis shuttling in a world filled solely of anthromorphic modes of transportation?
+Dim-witted tow truck sidekick Mater takes the lead in Pixar's 12th.
+It was a box office success, but a convoluted spy plot got in the way of a sequel that aimed to expand the universe of "Cars."
+It also left open a litany of unanswered questions about how this universe works.
+For starters, what exactly is the purpose of buses and taxis in a world filled with only anthropomorphic modes of transportation?

 The Good Dinosaur

-Pixar's 16th outing certainly has a lot of heart, but this story of two lone souls in a world where dinos are the ones that evolved into farmers, and humans are the "critters," never really morphed into something more than the sum of its parts.
+Pixar's 16th outing has a lot of heart.
+In a world where dinos evolved into advanced beings, a lonely dinosaur befriends a misunderstood human "critter."
+Yet, for all its charm and photo-realistic beauty, "The Good Dinosaur" never morphed into something more than the sum of its parts.

 The Good Dinosaur

 After the box office success of "Cars 2," Pixar went all-in on revisiting their popular movies.
 Here, the monsters from "Monsters, Inc." flashback to college.
 It's a prequel that has plenty of funny moments but fails to reach the heights and heart of the original.

 In a modern fantasy world that left magic behind, two elf brothers embark on a journey to find any remaining wizardry out there.
 It's all for a chance to spend one more day with their late father.
 While other Pixar journeys dig deeper, there's still enough charm from the voices of Chris Pratt and Tom Holland to keep you entertained.
 It's still a shame that the COVID pandemic thwarted any hopes for this film's box office success.